chuckabox/imc-prosperity-4/readme.md

 - We first realized that Jasper's visualizer, which we were using extensively, had an issue where it caused the algorithm on submission to exceed 100MB of memory, triggering a restart of the AWS Lambda instance.
 This meant all local variables our algorithm was using to trade were wiped and re-initialized.
 It broke key rolling windows that were critical for trade entries and hedges on basket and volcanic rock products, causing our trader to effectively buy and sell these products randomly.
 For future submissions, we decided to simply remove Jasper's visualizer rather than debug it.

 - Chris then realized we had completely missed an extremely profitable trading strategy on volcanic vouchers.
 Our quadratic fit for implied volatility stopped being a good model on the submission day — it either severely under- or overestimated the IV the market was trading at.
 As a result, our trader would enter into a long or short IV position on a voucher and hold it all day.
 While IV did spike, the corresponding seashell gain was small, so we made almost nothing from volcanic rocks using the fitted model.
 In the figure below, Chris plotted the IV for bids and asks across different vouchers over time, along with a short rolling window of the mid IV.
-Using the mean of this rolling window instead of the quadratic fit as the fair IV model made our backtester PNL shoot up from 80k to 150k per day — even on the day of submission.
+Using the mean of this rolling window instead of the quadratic fit as the fair IV model made our backtester PNL shoot up from 80k to 200k per day — even on the day of submission.

 - Chris also ran some backtests to figure out how much our hedging was costing us.
 Since the order book for volcanic rock had a consistent spread of 1, every buy or sell effectively cost us 0.5 seashells.
 By counting the total trades taken while hedging, Chris found we were paying over 40k in spread costs just to hedge.
 This gave us the idea that we might not want to hedge at all.

 - Chris estimated an upper bound for how much we could lose by being unhedged.
-At one point, volcanic rocks moved by 100 seashells in a single step, which — assuming a delta of 1 — would correspond to a maximum loss of 40k if holding 400 vouchers.
-Chris tracked our average delta exposure throughout the day and found it was closer to being long 160 units of the underlying, meaning the 40k estimate was very conservative.
+At one point, volcanic rocks moved by 100 seashells in a single step, which — assuming a delta of 1 — would correspond to a maximum loss of 40k if holding 400 vouchers, which if we were long all 5 vouchers would be a loss of 200k in one step.
+Chris tracked our average delta exposure throughout the day and found it was closer to being long 160 units of the underlying, meaning the 200k estimate was very conservative.
 A more realistic maximum loss would be around 16k in a single step.
 Given that price movements appeared random (at least to us), and the potential upside from not hedging was greater than our realistic downside risk (40k > 16k), we decided that going unhedged was a risk worth taking.
 This boosted our backtester PNL on volcanic rock products to around 250k per day.

 ![](images/rocks.png)